joemoose/psiops/primer/primer.md

 ### HP Is Limited

-You start with a maximum of **6** HP, and it doesn’t increase as you advance, unlike D&D’s HP pools.
+You start with a maximum of **6** HP, and it doesn’t automatically increase as you advance, unlike D&D’s HP pools.
+When you advance, you must specifically choose a **1d6** increase to your max HP rather than another type of improvement.
 Combat is dangerous for everyone, veterans and rookies alike.

 ### 0 HP Doesn't Mean Death; It Means a Wound Roll

-When you drop to **0** HP or lower, you roll **2d6 + STRENGTH**, then subtract the amount you are below zero.
+When you drop to **0** HP or lower, you make a *wound roll*, **2d6 + STRENGTH**, then subtract the amount you are below zero.

 - **6–**: Immediate death.
 - **7–9**: Incapacitated.